Subsatellite: Historical

 Stamp depicting the first extraterrestrial orbiter (Luna 10) other than in heliocentric orbit and its flightpath, the first artificial satellite around a natural satellite.

-Many spacecraft have orbited the Moon since the first one in 1966 (Luna 10).
+Many spacecraft have orbited the Moon, with the first being Luna 10 in 1966.

-As of 2024, no spacecraft has successfully orbited any natural satellite other than the Moon.
+As of 2026, no spacecraft has successfully orbited any natural satellite other than the Moon.
 In 1988, the Soviet Union unsuccessfully attempted to put two robotic probes on quasi-orbits around the Martian moon Phobos.

 Current

 Launched June 18, 2009, the Lunar Reconnaissance Orbiter (LRO) is a NASA robotic spacecraft currently orbiting the Moon in an eccentric polar mapping orbit.
 Data collected by LRO have been described as essential for planning NASA's future human and robotic missions to the Moon.
 Its detailed mapping program is identifying safe landing sites, locating potential resources on the Moon, characterizing the radiation environment, and demonstrating new technologies.

+Different classes of lunar orbits are selected according to mission objectives.
+Low polar orbits are typically used for global mapping and surface observations, while near-rectilinear halo orbits (NRHOs) provide long-term stability and continuous communication with Earth, making them well suited for sustained lunar exploration missions.

 CAPSTONE is a project that successfully launched on June 28, 2022.
 Composed of a 12-unit collection of CubeSats which spent a few months in transit to the Moon to arrive on November 14, 2022.
 It has spent over 2 years in the Moon's Near-rectilinear halo orbit.
 CAPSTONE is testing and verifying the viability of the planned NRHO of planned future Lunar Gateway and its communication efficiency.

 Future planned artificial moon satellites

-The interplanetary spacecraft JUICE launched in 2023 will enter an orbit around Ganymede in 2032, becoming the first spacecraft to orbit a moon other than Earth's.
+The interplanetary spacecraft JUICE launched in 2023 will enter an orbit around Ganymede in 2034, becoming the first spacecraft to orbit a moon other than Earth's.

-Additionally, the multi-agency supported Lunar Gateway human-rated space station began construction in April 2024 in a near-rectilinear halo orbit (NRHO), primarily in support of the later stage NASA Artemis program missions to the Moon.
-Lunar Gateway will also potentially support future missions to Mars and outlying asteroids.
+The Lunar Gateway was a planned space station to be constructed in a near-rectilinear halo orbit (NRHO), primarily in support of the later stage NASA Artemis program missions to the Moon.
+As of March 2026, the focus of the project has shifted towards a lunar surface base, but the station may be considered later.